Prerequisites for field research

-Complete a Job Hazard Analysis to help you determine important provisions such as required safety equipment, training, or other items needed to ensure the safety of your team.
+Complete a Job Hazard Analysis to help determine required safety equipment, training, or other items needed to ensure team safety.

 In addition to the basic safety training required by all UAF employees, you may require additional training based on the location or nature of your research.
 Learn more about planning for field research, including forms and training opportunities.